 Milk and Healthy Snack Scheme

-We will fund the new Scheme which is open equally to regulated childcare settings, whether or not they provide ELC funded places.
+The SMHSS is open equally to all regulated childcare settings across Scotland, whether or not they provide ELC funded places.

 Joining the Scheme

-Eligible settings wishing to participate in the new Scheme will need to register with their local authority.
-Each setting will need to register in the local authority in which it operates (in the case of chains, registration must be where each individual setting is located).
+An eligible setting wishing to participate should register for the SMHSS with the local authority in which it operates (in the case of chains, registration must be where each individual setting is located).

 This means that settings will get their agreed funding for the Scheme upfront to enable them to purchase the specified products for their children throughout that year.

-• plain fresh cow’s milk (whole milk for children 1 year and over, including the option of semi-skimmed milk for children 2 years and over) or first infant formula (for children under 12 months)
+• plain fresh cow’s milk (whole milk for children 1 year and over, including the option of semi-skimmed milk) or first infant formula (for children under 12 months)

-• and a healthy snack portion ( fruit or vegetables) per child per day
+• a healthy snack portion (fruit or vegetables) per child per day

 The regulations state all drinks to be provided in 200mls servings where the milk or non-dairy alternatives is only supplied in 200 ml containers.

-The most recent nutritional advice recommends that children should be offered plain cow’s milk under the Scheme as the most nutritious drink.
-Alternatives should only be provided where parents advise that children cannot drink cow’s milk for medical, ethical or religious reasons.
+The most recent nutritional advice from the Scientific Advisory Committee on Nutrition (SACN) recommends that children from 1 to 5 should be offered plain cow’s milk under the Scheme as the most nutritious drink.
+Specified non-dairy alternatives should only be provided where parents advise that children cannot drink cow’s milk for medical, ethical or religious reasons.

 Back to top